nvonderh/RedditApiReader/README.md

 Make sure that the appropriate connection string is in the appsettings.json file.

 ###TODO

-Add a countdown to refresh on the pages
+- Add a countdown to refresh on the pages
+- Add logic to catch when the API's limit has been reached (currently set by Reddit to 60 per minute)
+- Implement automatically refreshing the bearer token from Reddit when it expires